QubeRomania/ftc-2016-2017/README.md

 The documentation for the FTC API is [available online](http://ftctechnh.github.io/ftc_app/doc/javadoc/index.html).

 Contributors:
- Gabriel Majeri
- Andrei Daha
+* The QUBE team's programmers